The tax reform bill recently passed by Congress is expected to boost middle-income Nevadans’ wages by an average $610 next year.

 Obviously, there’s a Grand-Canyon-sized distinction between legislation that forcibly removes health insurance from families, compared to a projection that assumes individuals will voluntarily decide to cancel their existing plans.

-By endorsing all of Rosen’s comments as entirely truthful, the Independent does its readers a disservice: The publication fails to provide crucial context for a complete and accurate representation of what the tax-reform bill actually does.
+By endorsing all of Rosen’s comments as entirely truthful, the Nevada Independent does its readers a disservice: The publication fails to provide crucial context for a complete and accurate representation of what the tax-reform bill actually does.

 It appears we now need fact-checkers for the fact-checkers.